Serving In Our Church

 Bible Study- The pastor holds a weekly Bible study.
 You are encouraged to come a bit early with a brown-bagged lunch and enjoy the company of others who are there to learn about the lessons for the season.
 The time involved is about and hour and a half.

 Prayer Group- This group meets weekly to pray for family and friends and members of our congregation.
 This involves one hour a week.

-Choir and Praise Group- These two choral groups enhance the service through music.
-The Praise Group sings more contemporary and gospel music and leads the pre-service worship time.
+Choir - This choral group enhances the service through music.
 The Choir shares a musical offering and leads during hymns.
 The choir rehearses on Wednesday evenings and Sunday mornings.
-The Praise Group rehearses on Sunday morning.
 This is a commitment of an hour and a half each week and twenty minutes prior to the Sunday service.